Why is my rv water pump not pumping water?

 The power of the water pump is also important.
 Higher-power pumps can move more water per stroke, which is important for larger RV water tanks.

 Finally, affordability is a factor to consider.
-Some water pumps are more expensive than others, but they may be worth it if they are more powerful and fit in a larger RV water tank.
+Some water pumps are more expensive than others, but they may be it if they are more powerful and fit in a larger RV water tank.

 How long do RV water pumps last?